Implementing Multilingual Support with Amazon Translate - Real-Time Translation and Custom Terminology

 Custom Terminology and Batch Translation

 Custom terminology defines term pairs in CSV or TMX format, ensuring specified terms are always used during translation.
 This lets you control translations such as preventing the product name "Amazon Aurora" from being translated and keeping it in its original form.
+You can create up to 5,000 terminology resources per account, with a maximum size of 10 MB per resource.
+DirectionalTerminology lets you define different mappings per translation direction, enabling fine-grained control such as applying different translations for Japanese-to-English versus English-to-Japanese.
 Batch translation places documents in an S3 bucket input folder and stores translation results in an output folder.
-It supports HTML, DOCX, and XLIFF formats, preserving tag structure during translation.
+It supports HTML, DOCX, XLIFF, PowerPoint, and Excel formats, preserving tag structure during translation.
+Each job can process up to 5 million characters, and the number of concurrent jobs is limited by per-region default quotas.

 Parallel Data and Active Custom Translation

 Parallel data (parallel corpora) provides source and translation text pairs in CSV or TMX format, adapting the translation model to domain-specific expressions.
 Translation quality improves significantly in fields with heavy specialized terminology, such as technical documentation, legal documents, and medical documents.
 Active Custom Translation (ACT) uses parallel data to adjust the model in real time, generating more natural, context-aware translations than custom terminology alone.
+Parallel data supports a minimum of 10 sentence pairs, but the effect becomes pronounced with several thousand or more pairs.
 Profanity masking automatically detects inappropriate expressions and masks or excludes them.
 Formality settings let you control the formality level (polite/casual) of translations, allowing you to use appropriate tones for business documents versus casual chat.
+Supported languages for Formality are limited to Japanese, German, French, Italian, Portuguese, and others, so verify support for your target language pair in advance.
 For a systematic understanding of Translate from basics to advanced usage, books on Amazon are a great resource.

 Translate Pricing